Function Declaration

 StringView).

-- This way people do not necessarily need to understand the concept of a
+This way people do not necessarily need to understand the concept of a StringView.
+They simply write String and still cover all these cases.

-concat(String first, String second)- is short for
+concat(String first, String second)is short for

-concat(in String first, in String second) - and extends to
+concat(in String first, in String second)

-for ... inloop, I would still apply the same rules just for consistency. - Example:
+Though I don’t see any advantage with respect to the for ... in loop, I would still apply the same rules just for consistency.

 String[] stringArray = ["a", "b", "c"]

-- This is not possible with every view type, as some views do not guarantee contiguous memory access (typically when they do support stride):
+This is not possible with every view type, as some views do not guarantee contiguous memory access (typically when they do support stride):

 Matrix-MatrixViewImage-ImageViewMDArray-MDArrayView(AKA MDSpan?)- Maybe having some